-Co-operative education integrates the academic education (classroom-based learning) of interested and qualified students with relevant, supervised, and paid work experience (work-based learning) with employer organizations.
+Co-operative education (Co-op) integrates the academic education (classroom-based learning) of interested and qualified students with relevant, supervised, and paid work experience (work-based learning) with employer organizations.
 Co-op students gain valuable skills that help guide them through their academic education, as well as prepare them for future job markets upon graduation.

-Co-operative education is optional and supplementary to academic requirements of the degree.
+Co-op is optional and supplementary to academic requirements of the degree.
 Students who wish to be considered for co-op will be selected on the basis of academic performance and suitability for the work environment.
-To enter and remain in co-op, students must be in Good Standing and be eligible for admission to and/or advancement in their specialization.
-Total enrolment is subject to the availability of appropriate work placements.
-Students admitted into the program will register in the appropriate co-operative education courses for each work term, once a suitable position is confirmed, and will be required to pay the co-operative education program fee (see Program and Course Fees).
-In addition, a co-op workshop fee is to be paid by all students accepted into the program.
-There will not be a tuition fee in addition to this.
+To enter and remain in co-op, students must be in good academic standing and be eligible for admission to and/or advancement in their specialization.
+Total enrolment is subject to the current state of the market as well as the resources available to support coaching and job development.
+Acceptance into the program does not guarantee students employment in each work term.
+Students admitted into the Science Co-op Program are required to accept and comply with the Program's Terms and Conditions (www.sciencecoop.ubc.ca/students/terms).
+A Co-op administration and workshop fee is to be paid by all students accepted into the program.

 Co-op students will be registered in the appropriate Co-op courses for each work term, once a suitable position is confirmed, and will be required to pay the Co-op course fee (see Program and Course Fees.
 The normal regulations governing withdrawal from courses notwithstanding, students are not permitted to withdraw from the Co-op course without permission of the Co-op Program.

 Each successfully completed Co-op course will be assigned three credits and will be recorded on the student's transcript.
 In order to graduate with the co-operative education designation, a student must have completed the required number of work terms in addition to the normal academic requirements of the specialization.
 Co-operative education course credits cannot be used in lieu of or to complement academic course credits required by the specialization.